Practical life is way different from the theoretical work that you have studied in college. Experience is what makes a difference.

 1) Know Your Goals and Understand Your Personal Abilities:

 Clarity is the key to achieving any target.
-If you unsure of whether freelancing is your dream job, you should rethink the option.
+If you are unsure of whether freelancing is your dream job, you should rethink the option.
 Is it because you find it exciting to be your own boss?
 Is it attractive because there are flexible job hours and a great way to earn extra dollars?

 There will be peers telling you that you do not have these particular skills and cannot run a business.
 To ward off the negativity, simply be clear of what you intend to do.
 If you are sure of your abilities, everything else will fall into place with time.